entzmingerc/drumcrow/README.md

 Connect crow to teletype using i2c connection.
 Navigate to the folder with drumcrow.lua in it and open druid.
 Run or Upload this script to crow using druid: `u drumcrow.lua` wait 10 seconds.
+If you run into the error `not enough memory` `User script evaluation failed.` try using `^^clear` to delete the uploaded script in crow, turn off power to your crow, turn on power to your crow, then try `u drumcrow.lua` again.
 ```
 > u drumcrow.lua
 uploading drumcrow.lua